 Return to Audience > Overview to view All Sessions.

-A new segment can be created by selection +Add Segment so that we can monitor the behavior of users in this segment, the most frequent of visitors, compared to rest of the visitors to the site.
+Create a new segment by selecting +Add Segment so that we can monitor the behavior of users in this segment, the most frequent of visitors, compared to the rest of the visitors to the site.

-Keep in mind that you will want to set a date range for at least 6 months to a year if applicable to have a good compilation of data.
+Keep in mind that you will want to set a date range for at least 6 months to a year if possible, to have a good compilation of data.

 2. Monitor Mobile Traffic

-However, instead of simply monitoring mobile traffic to a site on the whole, it’s also important to monitor the engagement levels of mobile visitors.
+However, instead of simply monitoring mobile traffic to a site, it’s also important to monitor the engagement levels of mobile visitors.

 - View the number of mobile conversions at the individual page level.
 Do this by adding a mobile segment.

 - Monitor the mobile bounce rate.
 Be on the lookout for pages with high mobile bounce rates.
 This can help you hone in on potential issues related to a singular page.